DKMAnet: Follow-up on adverse reaction reports - questions and answers

 Can I ask questions about causal relationship when it concerns reports from doctors?

-When reports are submitted by doctors, the Danish Health and Medicines Authority takes it for granted that there is a suspected causal relationship between the suspected adverse reactions and the medicine.
+When reports are submitted by doctors, the Danish Health Authority takes it for granted that there is a suspected causal relationship between the suspected adverse reactions and the medicine.
 For this reason, it should generally not be necessary to ask whether a causal relationship exists.

 When should I send a reminder for answers to a follow-up?